-Writing a Structure Feasibility Study
+Writing an Organizational Feasibility Study

 This covers the important details of your business's organizational structure and will help you make your feasibility study and your business plan more attractive to potential investors and clients.

-An organizational feasibility study defines the legal structure of your business and offers pertinent professional background information about the founders, the partners, and other principals involved in the venture, if any.
+An organizational feasibility study defines the legal structure of your business and offers pertinent professional background information about the founders, the partners, and other principals involved in the venture if any.

 It can be helpful to include a code of ethics here, along with your business's principles and practices.
 Address issues of employee training and accountability, as well as anti-discrimination and other labor policies.